-It is possible to practice on the wrong things too much.
+It’s possible to practice the wrong things too much.
 This can lead to frustration and a lack of progress.
 This is never beneficial, which is why we speak of having a plan and goals so often.

 Reassess your plan to make sure the material you are using is getting you closer to your goals.
 I mean, you did start out by creating goals, right?
 Made a solid practice schedule?

 Your motivation to play will need to come from a passion to want to progress.
-It is just like anything else you do, you need to have some interest in it.
+It’s just like anything else you do, you need to have some interest in it.

 Find for yourself whatever it is that made you want to start in the first place and explore it.
 Then create your plan.
 Give yourself time to improve as well, and don’t expect too much too soon.

 One hour of guitar per day will help you progress quite rapidly in your skills and abilities.
-It is the optimal amount of time to practice each day.
-We suggest that if you are going to work for 60 minutes, that you break the hour into two periods.
+It’s the optimal amount of time to practice each day.
+We suggest that if you are going to work for 60 minutes, you break the hour into two periods.

 Plan your practice sessions with goals and execute them every day.
 Your skills will improve, and this in itself will motivate you to continue.
 So how much should I practice guitar each day comes down to this.
 Anything more than 1 hour should be considered time to noodle or play the guitar.